achrafAa/LogCounterCodeChallenge/README.md

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.

-Next Clone the current project
+1. Clone the current project

 then, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running `docker compose up -d --build webapp`.

 The following are built for our web server, with their exposed ports detailed: